+The Center for Public Policy and the Social Sciences

-Updated 08/29/2023
+Updated 07/09/2025

-DARTMOUTH-OXFORD EXCHANGE PROGRAM AT KEBLE COLLEGE UNIVERSITY OF OXFORD For Academic Year 2024-2025
+DARTMOUTH-OXFORD EXCHANGE PROGRAM AT KEBLE COLLEGE UNIVERSITY OF OXFORD For Academic Year 2025-2026

-Application Deadline: February 1, 2024
+Application Deadline: February 1, 2025

 Please Note: Do not apply for any term at Keble College which you will not be able to attend due to other obligations.
 If you are selected for the Fall, Winter, or Spring exchange, you will not be allowed to switch terms.

 General Information

-Laura Mitchell, Program Officer Dartmouth College 6082 Rockefeller Hall, Room 203 Hanover, NH 03755-3514
+Tesha Davis, Administrator Dartmouth College 6082 Rockefeller Hall, Room 101 Hanover, NH 03755-3514 Ph: 603-646-3871

-Ph: 603-646-2229
+Tesha.M.Davis@dartmouth.edu

 Program Planning/Advising

-Herschel Nachlis, Associate Director Dartmouth College 6082 Rockefeller Hall, Room 205 Hanover, NH 03755-3514 Ph: 603.646.0650
+Herschel Nachlis, Associate Director Dartmouth College 6082 Rockefeller Hall, Room 205 Hanover, NH 03755-3514 Ph: 603-646-0650

 Herschel.S.Nachlis@dartmouth.edu

-Laura.M.Mitchell@dartmouth.edu

-Dartmouth-Oxford Exchange Program

-Introduction

-The Dartmouth-Oxford Exchange Program provides an opportunity for up to four (4) Dartmouth undergraduates per term to enroll in Oxford's Keble College.
+The Center for Public Policy and the Social Sciences Dartmouth-Oxford Exchange Program Introduction The Dartmouth-Oxford Exchange Program provides an opportunity for up to four (4) Dartmouth undergraduates per term to enroll in Oxford's Keble College.
 As fully-integrated members of the Oxford community, students take pre-approved courses in the British tutorial system that may count toward their major.
 A program of the Economics and Government Departments, the Dartmouth-Oxford Exchange is administered jointly by the Nelson A. Rockefeller Center and The Frank J. Guarini Institute for International Education (Off-Campus Programs), with assistance from the Office of Visa and Immigration Services.
+Eligibility - Program is designed to serve Government and Economics majors - Others may apply for consideration on a space available basis - First year and transfer students are ineligible - Seniors may be eligible with prior approval of the Registrar and the Major department - GPA of at least 3.50 is required for admission, and GPA is a strong factor in the selection process Application Information: - Apply online at http://ocp-prod.dartmouth.edu/ - Deadline: February 1st for the following academic year Your application must include: